 Prevent Environmental Disease With Alternative to Meds Center

 At Alternative to Meds Center, we’re staunch believers in the importance of environmental medicine, as well as preventive treatments, more broadly.
 If you’re currently suffering from an addiction or believe you are over-medicated, then we can guide you on a journey to better health and wellness.
 If you’re interested in our Sedona, AZ, services, you can get in touch with Alternative to Meds through our contact form.
-Or, you can give the center a call at (888) 258-4533.

 Medical Disclaimer: Nothing on this Website is intended to be taken as medical advice.
 The information provided on the website is intended to encourage, not replace, direct patient-health professional relationships.
 Always consult with your doctor before altering your medications.
 Adding nutritional supplements may alter the effect of medication.
 Any medication changes should be done only after proper evaluation and under medical supervision.